 What is a VPN?

-Why you should always use a VPN
+Why you should always be using a VPN while traveling

-Reason 1 to always use a VPN: to block prying eyes
+Reason1: to block prying eyes

-Reason 2 to always use a VPN: to save money
+Reason 2: to save money

 We all know how it feels.
 You check out the prices for a plane ticket and you see a great deal valued in US dollars.
 You go to the site, fill in all the information, go to the purchasing menu, and find out the price is suddenly in euros, or even worse, pounds.
 Now suddenly your ticket is roughly 10% more expensive.